UPS: Efficiently Building Foundation Models for PDE Solving via Cross-Modal Adaptation: Experiments

-\paragraph{Unseen Resolutions } Zero-shot resolution refers to training the model on a lower resolution of the input data and evaluating them directly on a higher resolution.
+\textbf{Unseen Resolutions } Zero-shot resolution refers to training the model on a lower resolution of the input data and evaluating them directly on a higher resolution.
 PDE solvers with this ability are better equipped to handle real-world scenarios where input data may vary in resolution due to practical constraints or sensor-based limitations.
 Recall that \ourmodel is trained with $n$-point discretization $W_n^s$, and we set $n = 128$ because most 2D datasets in PDEBench has resolution $128$.
-Now, we evaluate the performance of \ourmodel for $n \in \{256, 512, 1024\}$, hence increasing the resolution of the input PDE.
+Now, we evaluate the performance of \ourmodel for $n \in \{256, 512, 1024\}$, increasing the resolution of the input PDE.
 This is achieved by downsampling the higher-resolution inputs to make them compatible with \ourmodel and then upsampling the output prediction to the desired resolution.
 We do not fine-tune the model at all.

-As shown in Table~\ref{table:superresolution}, although the nRMSEs for the Advection Equation slightly increase compared to the nRMSE for the training resolution, they still outperform all baselines in Table~\ref{table:pdebench1}.
+We report the resolution generalization performance for 1D Advection Equation and 2D incompressible Navier-Stokes in Table~\ref{table:superresolution}.
+Although the nRMSEs for both PDEs slightly increase compared to the nRMSE for the training resolution, they outperform all baselines in Table~\ref{table:pdebench1}.
 Since the numbers are similar across columns, \ourmodel generalizes to higher resolutions in a zero-shot manner.